 Epson short throw interactive projectors will be provided in each classroom and selected conference rooms.
 Inputs will include DVD/CATV from teacher wardrobes or cabinets, as well as VGA from each low outlet.
 An IR sensor will be provided in the ceiling over projector whiteboards for remote control of corresponding TV tuners and DVD players.
 Audio from input sources will be distributed within the classroom via four local ceiling mounted speakers to introduce quality sound throughout the classroom for students.
 A volume control will be located in each cabinet.

 Security System:

-The intrusion detection system, access control, and video surveillance systems may be reused, with new wiring and devices as required to suit revised space configurations.
+New intrusion detection system, access control, and video surveillance systems will be provided per current HCPSS standards.

 Design Criteria:

 All systems and components will be designed in accordance with the following: